 I love this message.
 It encourages people to create their own personal associations with the cards rather than taking book meanings as gospel.
 But that being said if you like to use card meanings then that’s fine too.
 I believe how ever people choose to use tarot is fine.
 I’m not a fan of “shoulds” where tarot is concerned.

 Anyhow, moving on, I know some people skim over the book but for me it’s a wonderful addition to any deck.
 Even as a largely intuitive reader I feel a good book adds so much to my experience with the cards.
-And, even though in being the same size as the cards it isn’t large in stature, its 198 pages ensures it has lots to offer.
-You can read about Kat Black’s digital collage process and her intention behind creating the deck.
+And, even though in being the same size as the cards it isn’t large in stature, its 198 pages ensures it has a lot to offer.
+For one, you can read about Kat Black’s digital collage process and her intention behind creating the deck.

 In the card meanings section, each card is pictured and includes a description of what’s in the card.
 I love when this is offered in the guide book as it directs you towards details you may have overlooked.
 In some instances she even explains why she made the choices she did.
 Meanings are given for both the upright and reversed position too.